Elene-mamniashvili/Manim-Physics-Visualizations/README.md

 -   **The HUD:** A dynamic dashboard tracks **Total Trials**, **Collection Progress**, and **Simulation Time**.
 An integrated "Efficiency Status" monitor shifts from **HIGH (Green)** to **COLLAPSED (Red)** as the probability of finding a new item becomes mathematically unfavorable.

 -   **File:** `the-coupon-collector-problem-the-tax-of-the-final-item.py`

+### 8\.
+Central Limit Theorem: Order Emerging from Chaos

+A visual proof of the most powerful theorem in statistics, showing how random sampling transforms messy data into a predictable Bell Curve.

+-   **Concept:** The Central Limit Theorem (CLT) establishes that when independent random variables are added, their properly normalized sum tends toward a normal distribution, even if the original variables themselves are not normally distributed.

+-   **Key Visual:** The animation simulates hundreds of samples being drawn from a "Uniform" (flat) distribution.
+It tracks the mean of each sample and plots it on a second histogram, showing the step-by-step formation of a **Gaussian Bell Curve**.

+-   **The HUD:** Real-time counters track the **Sample Size (n)** and the **Standard Error**, visually demonstrating how the curve narrows and sharpens as more data is processed.

+-   **File:** `central-limit-theorem-order-emerging-from-chaos.py`

 ## 🛠️ How to Run